-If the candidate has lived or worked outside of the UK, the school will complete any further checks which are appropriate.
+If the candidate has lived or worked outside of the UK, the school will complete any further checks which are appropriate, having regard to the Home Office guidance on overseas criminal record checks.

 Verification of Professional Qualifications

 The school will request that successful candidates provide evidence of the qualifications that they have detailed on their application form.
 A copy of the certificates will be kept on the personnel file of the employee.